Tips from Don Chafin at Going Bananas in Homestead gleaned during our club tour, and from other sources:

 Planting Bananas can go in the ground in full sun, or in a container until the outside temperatures are warmer and more consistent.
 Bananas are happiest at 75°-90°F. When you plant them in the ground, water them well the first time then keep them moderately moist with good drainage.
 Plant multiple bananas about 8 feet apart in a row.
 If possible, add a drip irrigation line to keep them moist.

 Fertilizer Once new leaves begin to appear, you can begin to fertilize your plant.
 If kept in a large container you can used diluted 20-20-20 in the water once a week.
 When they are in the ground, after any danger of frost has passed, you may fertilize with any good general fertilizer, ideally one with high potassium content.
-Don recommends BANANA BLEND (6-2-12).
+Don recommends his BANANA BLEND (6-2-12).
 If this is not available, you can use whatever is close to these numbers or blend 1/3 pound 0-0-20 with 2/3 pound of 6-6-6.
 First fertilizing, use a handful.
 As the plant grows, gradually add more each month until you apply approximately 1-2 cups monthly and increase to 3-4 cups monthly as more growth occurs, they are close to maturity, and there is more than one stem in the mat.
 Continue this as long as you are growing bananas.
 You will see dramatic results with your plants.
 Regular monthly fertilizing will maximize the amount of fruit.
-The banana fruit actually develops underground before the new pup sprouts, so if they have been starved, there will be very few bananas.
+The banana fruit embryos actually develop underground before the new pup sprouts, so if they are not regularly fed, there will be very few bananas in your next rack.
+Regular fertilizer after the flower appears will help the rack develop larger fruit.

 Mulch As older leaves die, cut them off and leave them as mulch around the base of the plants.
 After a stalk fruits, cut off all but the bottom 4 feet, and cut the rest into 1-2 foot sections and leave as mulch at the base.
 This will provide additional fertilizer as they break down.
 After a couple of weeks, cut the 4 foot section down to ground level.
 The layer of mulch and compost will also discourage root feeding nematodes and encourage beneficial nematodes that eat the root feeders.